vavalverde/vavalverde.github.io/essays/final-project-idea.md

 ## Case Ideas
--A person who has found an item or lost an item will go through the landing page then sign in with their uh username.
+1) A person who has found an item or lost an item will go through the landing page then sign in with their uh username.
--They will then describe or take a picture of the place where they found the item as well as their email address.
+2) They will then describe or take a picture of the place where they found the item as well as their email address.

 ## Beyond the Basics
+Other users can give upvotes for the users good deed.
+The option to update the status of the lost and found item.